WordPress Coding Standards: A Guide for Developers

 PHP

-PHP is the main language of WordPress and is a quite loosely typed language which which makes it ripe for regulation.
+PHP is the main language of WordPress and is quite a loosely typed language which makes it ripe for regulation.

 Brace Styles